KucharczykL/blueprincewiki/content/Rooms/Workshop.md

-On the table there is a letter H chisel into stone.
+On the table there is a letter chiseled in stone that is an easy way to check the correctness for [[Two Paintings Puzzle]].
 # Items
 - [[Lockpick Kit]]
 - [[Broken Lever]]